 Drawing on specific components of their work with Star Wars, Back to the Future, and SXSW, as well as personal design projects, this class covers everything from simple keyboard shortcuts to more complex visuals like pattern strokes and vector halftones, all the way up to the Live Corners feature in Illustrator CC.
-Whether you're just starting out with Illustrator or have been using the software for some time and just want to speed up your process, DKNG's 10 tips will unlock a better way to create, while keeping everything in vector form.
+Whether you're just starting with Illustrator or have been using the software for some time and want to speed up your process, DKNG's ten tips will unlock a better way to create, while keeping everything in vector form.

 Take the class – Note: this course is focused on using Illustrator on a Mac, not a PC.

 10. UI & Web Design using Adobe Illustrator CC

 UI design skills are hugely in demand right now.
 So if you’d like to take advantage of that, but are new to the world of app and web design, we’d highly recommend this course from Daniel Scott, an Adobe Certified Trainer.